 Cease the Fats, Oils, & Grease

 Food scraps, soups, sauces, gravies, dressings, oils, and meat fats go in the trash.
 When put through the garbage disposal or washed down the sink with hot water, FOG (fats, oils, and grease) coats sewer pipes and causes blockages.
-Even small amounts of FOG build up in sewer pipes on your property and under the street.
-This can lead to sanitary sewer overflows (SSOs) into your neighborhood, home, or business which can require costly repairs and cause health hazards.
+Even small amounts of FOG coat the sewer pipes on your property and under the street.
+Over time, FOG build-up can lead to sanitary sewer overflows (SSOs) into your home, neighborhood, or business which can require costly repairs and cause health hazards.
 Don't sink your grease!
 Instead, wipe grease and food scraps off of dishes and into the trash.

 Here are more ways you can Cease the Fats, Oils, and Grease: Fat-Free Sewers (Alcantarillas Sin Grasa) brochure

 Templeton Community Services District’s Sewer Code requires food service establishments (FSEs) to install and regularly maintain grease interceptors in accordance with the California Plumbing Code.
 A grease interceptor is a plumbing device designed to prevent FOG and solids from entering the sewer system.
 In a commercial kitchen, fixtures and equipment producing wastewater that may contain FOG and solids must be plumbed through an interceptor.
 The interceptor slows the flow of the wastewater.
 With sufficient time, FOG and solids separate from wastewater.
 FOG rises to the top of the interceptor and solids sink to the bottom.
 FOG and solids are removed from the interceptor during routine maintenance.